Sea ice: Ecology

 Sea ice provides a unique habitat within the Earth's biosphere.
 As seawater freezes, it traps pockets of brine, creating a network of channels and pores that host diverse communities of microorganisms, including bacteria, archaea, fungi, algae, protozoa, and viruses.
 These sympagic organisms form the base of food webs.
 Ice algae, in particular, are a critical food source for small invertebrates such as copepods and amphipods, which are consumed by larger animals including krill, fish and seabirds.

 Life in sea ice must cope with extreme conditions.
 Temperatures inside the ice are below freezing, while brine channels are often saltier than seawater.
 For much of the year there is little or no sunlight, followed by months of continuous daylight in summer.
 Many organisms have evolved special strategies to adapt, such as producing antifreeze compounds, going dormant until light and nutrients return, or timing growth to the summer season.

 Antarctic krill are a keystone species, forming a crucial foundation of the Southern Ocean food web.

 The ecology of sea ice is seasonal.
 In spring and summer, increasing light and melting ice stimulate algal growth, which is released into the water column.
 This seasonal pulse supports large phytoplankton blooms that fuel productivity across polar marine ecosystems.
 The timing and extent of sea ice melt therefore influences the availability of food for higher trophic levels.

 Polar bears are apex predators in the Arctic.

 In the Southern Ocean, Antarctic krill rely on sea ice algae during their juvenile stages, forming the foundation of food webs that support fish, penguins, seals, and whales.
 In the Arctic, sea ice also hosts algae that sustain zooplankton which support fish, seals, walruses, and polar bears.

 Sea ice also regulates biogeochemical processes.
 It stores and redistributes nutrients such as iron, and its seasonal melting influences ocean mixing and primary productivity.
 In this way, sea ice contributes to global carbon cycling and climate regulation.

 Declines in sea ice extent and duration due to climate change pose significant ecological risks.
 Species that depend directly on sea ice for feeding, breeding, or resting are highly impacted.
 These include ringed seals and polar bears in the Arctic, and Emperor and Adélie penguins in Antarctica.
 Indirect impacts cascade through food webs, threatening the productivity and stability of entire polar ecosystems.

 Extraterrestrial presence

-Other element and compounds have been speculated to exist as oceans and seas on extraterrestrial planets.
+Other elements and compounds have been speculated to exist as oceans and seas on extraterrestrial planets.
 Scientists notably suspect the existence of "icebergs" of solid diamond and corresponding seas of liquid carbon on the ice giants, Neptune and Uranus.
 This is due to extreme pressure and heat at the core, that would turn carbon into a supercritical fluid.